Dakarun/scribe/README.md

         reprocessing_action -- Inserts record into --> transcription
         reprocessing_action -- Selects all entries for selected session --> session_entry
         reprocessing_action -- Inserts new transcription entries for new transcription into --> transcription_entry
-        transcription_entry & reprocessing_action -- Marks new transcription as active\n old as inactive --> transcription
+        transcription_entries & reprocessing_action -- Marks new transcription as active\n old as inactive --> transcription
     end

     reprocess --> reprocessing